How to Reduce Ammonia Levels in Ponds with Koi & Goldfish 2022

 Testing your water for a range of values is always good practice, and luckily this can be carried out easily using commercial water testing kits.
 We recommend API Pond’s Master Test kit as it provides a great range of tests and is more accurate than strip-based testing kits.
 For more information on pond water testing, check our dedicated article here.

 1) Poor Water Filtration & Insufficient Bacteria

 Along the same lines of filtration, ponds without sufficient beneficial bacteria populations will have issues with high ammonia.
-Beneficial bacteria is essential to the nitrogen cycle, which breaks down harmful ammonia into nitrites, and then nitrites into nitrates which are used by plants and algae.
-Without beneficial bacteria ammonia has no where to go, and will gradually rise to dangerous levels.
+Beneficial bacteria are essential to the nitrogen cycle, which breaks down harmful ammonia into nitrites and then nitrites into nitrates which are used by plants and algae.
+Without beneficial bacteria, ammonia has nowhere to go, and will gradually rise to dangerous levels.
 New ponds often have issues with this when they’re not cycled correctly, as well as mature ponds where filter boxes are not cleaned regularly and bacteria die.

 2) Excess Waste, Sludge, and Poor Quality Food

 Sludge at the bottom of your pond is all the organic waste that collects in your water and sinks and accumulates on the pond liner.
 This includes fallen leaves, twigs, insects, fish waste, and plant matter.
 During decomposition, ammonia will be produced which needs to be broken down by bacteria, but sometimes waste just builds far too much and they need a helping hand.
 Regularly cleaning bottom muck in a fish pond is good practice, and will help alleviate some of the bio-load and improve water quality.